Ilyazbek2/js-fundamentals-mini-project/README.md

-# js-fundamentals-mini-project
-# JavaScript Fundamentals – Mini Problems
+## JavaScript Fundamentals – Mini Problems

 This project contains simple JavaScript problems designed to practice core concepts such as: